HT (vacuum tube)

 In vacuum tube technology, HT or high tension describes the main power supply to the circuit, which produces the current between anode and cathode.
 It is also known as the plate supply or voltage, B battery supply, or simply labeled →B on circuit diagrams, from the days of battery powered circuitry.

 The HT supply circuit most commonly provides a positive voltage of some hundreds of volts to the anode (or plate) and in later circuits also to the screen grid, with the cathode running at near ground or chassis potential.
 The main exception to this was in the case of tubes with water-cooled anodes, once used for radio transmission, electric furnaces and similar applications.
 These tubes used a negative HT supply to the cathode, so that the anode could run near ground DC potential (but typically at many hundreds of volts of RF).

-Other power supplies to vacuum tube circuits include:
+Other power supplies for vacuum tube circuits include: